bastie/beN/README.md

 ### Theoretical compression rate of ``Kurt Nerger``

 ``Kurt Nerger`` has the maximum compression rate 78/80 equals 2.5% plus header size with 78 bytes (see fileformat).
-For 1 MB see table:
+For 1 MB look at table:

 | recursive round | input size | output size | percent from first input |